riskframe/ai-rmm/framework/govern-6.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Govern 6
-# Govern 6: Policies and procedures are in place to address AI risks and benefits arising from third-party software and data and other supply chain issues.
+> Policies and procedures are in place to address AI risks and benefits arising from third-party software and data and other supply chain issues. [@airmf]

-## Govern 6.1: Policies and procedures are in place that address AI risks associated with third-party entities, including risks of infringement of a third-party’s intellectual property or other rights.
+## Govern 6.1:
+> Policies and procedures are in place that address AI risks associated with third-party entities, including risks of infringement of a third-party’s intellectual property or other rights. [@playbook]

 ### Govern 6.1.1.
 Establish Policies and Procedures for Third-Party Collaboration.